 Benefit Fraud Penalties

-The punishments for benefit fraud vary depending on the amount of money involved and whether or not you have a history of committing fraud.
+The benefit fraud sentencing guidelines vary depending on the amount of money involved and whether or not you have a history of committing fraud.

 If you have been accused of benefit fraud and found guilty, the minimum that will happen is that you will be required to pay back all of the money you have fraudulently claimed.
 However, it is also possible that:

 - You will be taken to court.